Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Conclusion

+\textbf{Equivariance Measures} provide a way to investigate, if the desired properties are actually respected by the trained networks.
+In addition, it allows to identify weak spots of in- or equivariant DNNs, e.g. the Pooling layers that are detrimental to invariance guarantees due to aliasing effects.

 In this survey, we showed how utilizing prior knowledge can enhance state-of-the-art deep learning systems and used 3D object detection as an example.
 Foremost, defining problem-specific symmetry groups and introducing in- or equivariance to them can greatly improve the performance of neural networks, especially when the amount of training data is scarce.
-This has been proven in a broad variety of interesting applications from medical imaging to 3D shape recognition.
+This has been proven for a broad variety of interesting applications from medical imaging to 3D shape recognition.
 Moreover, this approach improves the interpretability of neural network layers which is important for validation.

-We expect future work to investigate further generalizations to more complex input domains and symmetry groups as well as to more complicated, non-invertible transformations, e.g. occlusions.
+We expect future work to investigate further generalizations to more general input domains and symmetry groups as well as to more complex, non-invertible transformations, e.g. occlusions.
 Moreover, DNNs incorporating multiple symmetries at once could be of interest.
+Finally, improving the automatic inclusion of geometrical priors, e.g. via Neural Architecture Search, and providing a clear guideline on how and when to apply which in- or equivariances would be of great interest.